Graded hypoellipticity of BGG sequences: Introduction and main results

 \subsection{Analytic results}

 In this paper we will study operators on filtered manifolds and provide a criterion for their hypoellipticity.
-Our main analytic results are based on the calculus for filtered manifolds recently developed by van~Erp and Yuncken.
-This calculus is based on the construction of the Heisenberg tangent groupoid \cite{EY15,EY16,CP15} and the idea of essential homogeneity introduced in \cite{DS14}.
-In this paper we extend their calculus to operators acting between sections of vector bundles, and complement it with a general Rockland type theorem.
-The proof of the latter builds upon harmonic analysis by Christ, Geller, G{\l}owacki, and Polin \cite{CGGP92} and arguments due to Ponge \cite{P08}.
-If the underlying manifold is trivially filtered, we recover the classical pseudodifferential calculus, see \cite{DS14}.
+Our main analytic results are based on the Heisenberg calculus for filtered manifolds.
+This calculus can be obtained using the Heisenberg tangent groupoid \cite{EY15v5,EY16,CP15,HH18,M21} and the idea of essential homogeneity introduced in \cite{DS14}.
+Although the calculus in \cite{EY15v5} is described for scalar operators it can easily be generalized to operators acting between sections of vector bundles.
+The goal is to obtain a general Rockland type theorem in such a pseudodifferential calculus.
+In addition to using the Heisenberg calculus, the proof of this theorem also builds upon harmonic analysis by Christ, Geller, G{\l}owacki, and Polin \cite{CGGP92} and arguments due to Ponge \cite{P08}.

-For two vector bundles $E$ and $F$ over a filtered manifold $M$, and any complex number $s$, we obtain a class of operators, denoted by $\Psi^s(E,F)$, we will refer to as pseudodifferential operators of Heisenberg order $s$.
+Let us briefly describe the Heisenberg calculus and the related setup.
+For two vector bundles $E$ and $F$ over a filtered manifold $M$, and any complex number $s$, we let $\Psi^s(E,F)$ denote the class of all pseudodifferential operators of Heisenberg order at most $s$.
 These are continuous operators $\Gamma^\infty_c(E)\to\Gamma^\infty(F)$ which extend continuously to pseudolocal operators on distributional sections, $\Gamma^{-\infty}_c(E)\to\Gamma^{-\infty}(F)$.
 They can be characterized as operators with a Schwartz kernel that admits an extension to the Heisenberg tangent groupoid which is essentially homogeneous of order $s$.
-This extends the Heisenberg filtration on differential operators, that is, a differential operator has Heisenberg order at most $k\in\N_0$ if and only if it is contained in $\Psi^k(E,F)$.
+This extends the Heisenberg filtration on differential operators.
+More precisely, a differential operator has Heisenberg order at most $k\in\N_0$ if and only if it is contained in $\Psi^k(E,F)$.

 An operator $A\in\Psi^s(E,F)$ has a Heisenberg principal cosymbol $\sigma_x^s(A)\in\Sigma^s_x(E,F)$ at every point $x\in M$.
 Here $\Sigma^s_x(E,F)$ denotes the space of regular distributional volume densities on the osculating group $\mathcal T_xM$ with values in $\hom(E_x,F_x)$ which are essentially homogeneous of order $s$, modulo smooth volume densities.
 This cosymbol extends the Heisenberg principal (co)symbol of differential operators on filtered manifolds.
-The basic properties of this operator class and the Heisenberg principal cosymbol are summarized in Proposition~\ref{P:Psi} below.
+The basic properties of this operator class and the Heisenberg principal cosymbol are summarized in Proposition~\ref{P:Psi}.